The Perfect 3 Day Taipei Itinerary

 Yen Chinese Restaurant

-Yen is a Cantonese restaurant located on the 31st floor of the W Taipei hotel.
-Along with the fantastic views, you'll be able to enjoy your meal in a luxuriously decorated dining room with high ceilings and floor to ceiling windows.
+Yen is a Cantonese restaurant located on the 31st floor of the W Taipei Hotel.
+Along with the fantastic views, you can enjoy your meal in a luxuriously decorated dining room with high ceilings and floor-to-ceiling windows.

-Even at lunch, you'll get a choice of many meat, seafood, and vegetarian dishes.
+Even at lunch, you get a vast choice of meat, seafood, and vegetarian dishes.
 There's also a dim sum menu if you want a lighter lunch.
+They also have a set menu if you can't decide what to choose from the a-la-carte menu.

 National Chiang Kai-Shek Memorial Hall